Cutting Edge HIV/AIDS and Hepatitis C Testing, Treatment and Research for More Than 25 Years

 Clinic nursing staff are also a part of your visit.
 The nurse will review what to expect and what is needed for future appointments.
 They will be available to answer any questions.
 If any injections or immunizations are needed, the nurse will provide them.
 The nursing staff is also available to provide educational and emotional support.

 As part of your appointment, you will go to the lab, where blood will be drawn for several laboratory tests.
 The results of these lab tests will help you and your provider develop the best plan to manage your HIV care so that you can get the virus under control and protect your health.

 Your first follow-up visit will be two weeks after your initial appointment to discuss the lab results.
 Follow-ups after that usually range from 3 to 6 months, based on your care team’s recommendations.

-Finally, you will meet with your provider to discuss your diagnosis, clinical services we provide, and treatment options.
+Finally, you will meet with your provider to discuss your diagnosis, our clinical services, and treatment options.
 They can also address any concerns you have with informing sexual partners of your status and preventive measures your partners can take.